 Since I’m not French and am relatively new in France, I take a lot of things for face value and with a grain of salt.
 I nod my head and take things in and process them later.
-No need to get all uppity if something doesn’t fit perfectly into my American framework of what’s normal and what’s not.
+No need to get all worked up if something doesn’t fit perfectly into my American framework of what’s normal and what’s not.
 In the case of buying a house in France, there were many things that I found different, but regardless, everything worked out in the end because WE’RE NOW IN OUR NEW HOUSE!!

 BUT it wouldn’t be France if everything just made sense.
 Let’s take my light “fixtures,” for instance.
 Look at this beauty that adorns the ceiling in the family room!